Vaishnavi-712/Crypto-Space/README.md

 *Overview:*

-CryptoSphere is a cutting-edge Cryptocurrency Tracker Project that provides real-time data on cryptocurrency exchanges and prices.
+CryptoSphere is a Cryptocurrency Tracker Project that provides real-time data on cryptocurrency exchanges and prices.
 With a sleek and intuitive interface, users can stay informed about the dynamic cryptocurrency market with ease.

 *Key Features:*

 1. **Real-Time Data:** Utilizing API integration, CryptoSphere fetches and displays up-to-the-second information on various cryptocurrencies, ensuring users have the latest market insights.

-2. **Historical Price Analysis:** Users can analyze the historical performance of selected coins over the past month, day, or year.
+2. **Past Price Analysis:** Users can analyze the historical performance of selected coins over the past month, day, or year.
 This feature empowers them to make informed decisions based on the coin's price trends.

 *Technology Stack:*